 A system that is too small will run continuously.
 Therefore, it is best to have a professional determine which unit you should install.

-A typical installation by an HVAC professional will cost $300 to $500.
+A typical installation by an HVAC professional will cost $800 to $2,300 for labor.
 However, you could recoup that investment quickly through reduced operating expenses.